Back to blog

 Andrew Ng’s widely-cited work identifies four foundational patterns for agentic systems: Reflection, Tool Use, Planning, and Multi-Agent Collaboration.
 His key insight is that “agentic” exists on a spectrum, from low autonomy (predetermined steps) to high autonomy (self-designed workflows).
 For legal applications, we deliberately operate in the middle: structured enough for reliability, flexible enough for complex queries.

-“Reasoning traces help the model induce, track, and update action plans as well as handle exceptions, while actions allow it to interface with external sources to gather additional information.”
+“Reasoning traces help the model induce, track, and update action plans as well as handle exceptions, while actions allow it to interface with external sources to gather additional information.” arxiv.org/abs/2210.03629

 For self-correction, Madaan et al.’s Self-Refine (NeurIPS 2023) demonstrated that iterative feedback loops improve output quality by approximately 20% across diverse tasks, without additional training.
 The pattern is simple: generate, critique, refine, repeat.

-1. Tool-Use Agentic Loop
+1. The Tool-Use Agentic Loop

 The foundation of Cortex Agents is the classic agentic loop: the LLM iteratively calls tools until it has enough information to respond.
 This directly implements the ReAct pattern, interleaving reasoning with action.

-User Query → LLM → Tool Call → Execute → Observe → LLM → ... → Final Response
+User Query -> LLM -> Tool Call -> Execute -> Observe -> LLM -> ... -> Final Response

-for (const content of message.content) {
+for await (const chunk of stream) {

-if (content.type === 'tool_use') {
+if (chunk.type === 'tool_call') {

-const result = await this.handleToolUse(content.name, content.input);
+const result = await executeToolCall(chunk);

 }